Joystream/joystream/README.md

 Each repository may have contributing guidelines detailed in their README files.
 Maintainer must ensure this contribution section is linked to as the base guideline.

-Documentation, Project management and other or non-code repositories should try to follow similar PR etiquette if it makes sense but exceptions can be made as changes usually don't require the same level of review.
+Documentation, project management and other or non-code repositories should try to follow similar PR etiquette if it makes sense but exceptions can be made as changes usually don't require the same level of review.

 # Repository Index

-This is the set of key repos that
+This is the set of key repos to which this document refers:

 | Repo                                                                                      | Description                                           | Maintainer      |
 | :-------------                                                                            | :-------------                                        | :-----------:   |